szabogyula/simplesamlphp-module-sqlauth/docs/sql.md

     If the query returns multiple rows, they will be merged into the attributes.
     Duplicate values and NULL values will be removed.

+`username_datatype`
+:   Optional parameter.
+The datatype of the username in the bindVaule method.
+The possible values are: 'STR' (default), 'STR_NATL', 'STR_CHAR'

+`password_datatype`
+:   Optional parameter.
+The datatype of the password in the bindVaule method.
+The possible values are: 'STR' (default), 'STR_NATL', 'STR_CHAR'

 Examples
 --------